elugens/hello-javascript/docs/general-javascript-questions/error-handling/custom-errors.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> No, the same rules apply; you can only inherit from one base class using the extends keyword.
-In class declarations or expressions, the extends keyword gets used to build a class that is a child of another class.
+In class declarations or expressions, we can use the extends keyword to build a class that is a child of another class.
 </div>
   </div>
 </details>